Emanuel Schäfer: The Second World War and Holocaust involvement

 On 6 January 1942, Schäfer succeeded Wilhelm Fuchs as the Befehlshaber der Sicherheitspolizei und des SD or BdS (Commander of the Security Police and the SD) in Serbia and promoted to SS-Standartenführer at the end of the same month.
 Between March and May 1942, Schäfer utilized a Saurer gas van to murder around 7,300 Jews, predominantly women and children, from the Semlin camp across the Sava river from Belgrade.
 The van made one or two trips daily except for Sundays and holidays.
 The van was used for the last time on 10 May 1942 when the camp's Jewish prisoner functionaries were murdered.
 A further 1,200 Jews died as a result of the camp's harsh conditions, or from executions.
 It has been estimated that only 1,115 members of the Belgrade Jewish community, amounting to approximately 16% of its prewar count of 11,870, survived the war.
 In May 1942, Schäfer sent a cable to his superiors in the Reich Security Main Office boasting "with pride" that "Belgrade was the only great city in Europe that was free of Jews".

 On 21 June 1943, Schäfer attained his final promotion to SS-Oberführer and Oberst of police.
 The Red Army and Yugoslav partisans launched the Belgrade offensive and drove the Germans out of city by late October 1944.
 After leaving Serbia, Schäfer served briefly as the commander of Einsatzgruppe K with the 5th Panzer Army during the Battle of the Bulge from December 1944 to January 1945.
 He then was appointed as the BdS in the Operational Zone of the Adriatic Littoral, with headquarters in Trieste, from early 1945 until the surrender of German forces in Italy on 29 May.
-Schäfer then lived for a time under the assumed name of Ernst Schleiffer.

 Postwar life

-The American occupation forces discovered and detained Schäfer.
-In February 1951, he was arrested by West German authorities for his Gestapo and SD membership.
-On 20 June 1951, Schäfer was sentenced to 21 months in prison by a denazification court.
-He was released from prison in February 1953.
-Schäfer was then again arrested for his involvement in murder while heading the SiPo and SD in Serbia.
-On 20 June 1953, Schäfer was sentenced by the Cologne State Court to six-and-one-half years in prison for one count of aiding and abetting murder and two counts of aiding and abetting manslaughter while in Serbia.
-In July 1954, he was sentenced along with two others for his involvement in the deportations of Jews from Cologne, for which he was given a sentence of 6 years and 9 months, which took into account time served.
-He was released from prison early in 1956 and subsequently worked in commercial advertising at Düsseldorf.
-Schäfer died at Cologne in December 1974.
+Schäfer was held by American forces after the war, and lived for a time under the assumed name of Ernst Schleiffer.
+He was subsequently arrested by West German authorities.
+On 20 June 1951, the Spruchkammer (civilian denazification tribunal) at Bielefeld sentenced him to one year and nine months' imprisonment, minus the time spent on remand, for his membership of the Gestapo and SD; the sentence was completed in January 1953.
+He was tried again and, contrary to the original indictment, convicted of one count of accessory to murder and two counts of accessory to manslaughter arising from his command of the Sicherheitspolizei und SD in Serbia; on 20 June 1953, the Landgericht (regional court) in Cologne sentenced him to six years and six months' imprisonment.
+In July 1954, Schäfer was convicted, together with Franz Sprinz and Kurt Maschke, of involvement in the deportation of Jews from Cologne.
+He received a further sentence of six years and nine months, with time already spent in custody credited; Sprinz and Maschke were sentenced to three years and two years, respectively.
+Schäfer was released early in 1956 and subsequently worked in commercial advertising in Düsseldorf.
+He died in Cologne in December 1974.